jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (3) The purpose of the programme referred to in subsection (2) is to facilitate the return of a student to school and to minimise the educational disadvantages that occur from absence from school.

 ### 17B Who may attend board meeting concerning suspensions
-If a student has been suspended, the student, the student's parents, and their representatives are entitled to attend at least 1 meeting of the board and speak at that meeting, and to have their views considered by the board before it decides whether to lift or extend the suspension or exclude or expel the student (whether under section 15 or section 17).
+(1) If a student has been suspended, the student, the student's parents, and their representatives are entitled to attend at least 1 meeting of the board and speak at that meeting, and to have their views considered by the board before it decides whether to lift or extend the suspension or exclude or expel the student (whether under section 15 or section 17).
+(2) Instead of attending and speaking at a meeting of the board in person, the student, the student’s parents, and their representatives may attend and speak by way of telephone conference or video link.
+(3) A telephone conference or video link may be used only if the student and his or her parents have requested the use of a telephone conference or video link (as the case may be).

 ### 17C Effect of suspension on school register
 (1) The name of a student younger than 16 who has been suspended from a school under section 14 or excluded from a school under section 15(1)﻿(c) must stay on the school's register until the earliest of the following days: